Jack Vance: Biography

 Vance's great-grandfather is believed to have arrived in California from Michigan a decade before the Gold Rush and married a San Francisco woman.
 Early family records were apparently destroyed in the fire following the 1906 San Francisco earthquake.
 Vance's maternal grandfather, L. M. (Ludwig Mathias) Hoefler, was a successful lawyer in San Francisco.

 Vance grew up in the family's large house in San Francisco on Filbert Street.
 When Vance's father left the family to live on his ranch in Mexico, the family's house in San Francisco was rented out to the father's sister.
 With the separation of his parents, and the loss of use of the San Francisco house, Vance's mother moved him and his siblings to their maternal grandfather's California ranch near Oakley in the delta of the Sacramento River.
 This setting formed Vance's love of the outdoors, and allowed him time to indulge his passion as an avid reader of his mother's large book collection, which included Edgar Rice Burroughs’ Tarzan of the Apes and his Barsoom novels and Jules Verne's The Mysterious Island.
 When Vance explored the nearby town, he started reading pulp fiction magazines at the local drugstore.

-With the death of his grandfather, who supported the family, which coincided with the economic challenges of Great Depression, the Vance family’s fortune dwindled, and Vance was forced to leave junior college and work to support himself, assisting his mother when able.
+With the death of his grandfather, who had supported the family, which coincided with the economic challenges of the Great Depression, the Vance family’s fortune dwindled, and Vance was forced to leave junior college and work to support himself, assisting his mother when able.
 Vance plied many trades for short stretches: as a bellhop (a "miserable year"), in a cannery, and on a gold dredge.
 Vance described this era as a time of personal change: “Over a span of four or five years, I developed from an impractical little intellectual into a rather reckless young man, competent at many skills and crafts, and determined to try every phase of life.”

 He subsequently entered the University of California, Berkeley, and over the next six years studied mining engineering, physics, journalism, and English.
 Vance wrote one of his first science fiction stories for an English class assignment: his professor commented in a scornful tone, "We also have a piece of science fiction"—Vance's first negative review.

 He worked as an electrician in the naval shipyards at Pearl Harbor, Hawaii, being paid "56¢ an hour," and worked for a time as part of a degaussing crew.
 The attack on Pearl Harbor took place about a month after he resigned his employment there.